 Email Authentication: SPF and DKIM

-Note 1: users sending with MailPoet's Sending Service don't need to set up SPF or DKIM unless they already have an SPF record set up for another service.
+Note 1: users sending with MailPoet's Sending Service don't need to set up SPF or DKIM unless they already have an SPF record set up for another service, like Google Suite (Google Apps).
 In this case, they need to include our sending service domain (include:spf.sendingservice.net) to the list of servers authorized to send on your domain's behalf.

 Example of SPF record before: